johntribbia/bouldergearlab/content/about.md

 High-quality gear reviews require three things: exhaustive testing, critical thinking, and radical honesty.
 My background in data science shapes my approach — not through lab-coat measurements, but through systematic inquiry.
 I look for the "why" behind a product's performance and consider the real-world edge cases where gear usually fails.

 I test products the way you actually use them: grinding up Colorado peaks, commuting through Front Range winters, and pushing limits on all-day efforts.
-No hype, no fluff—just real miles and honest feedback.
+No hype, no fluff — just real miles and honest feedback.

 ---